Dafe-akaka/google_clone/README.md

 google-clone is as it says on the tin a make shift clone of google.

+only the get all button works at the momment.
 ## Installation

 to start server use